 Plate-rod is a biological fixation technique.
 The intramedullary pin is used as a reduction device to align the fracture and to take the bone to its proper length.
-The two implants work together; the pin protects the repaired fracture against bending forces, while the plate resists axial collapse, rotation, shear and bending.
-Without the pin, the plate would be subjected to high bending forces because the bone is not sharing any load.
+The two implants work together; The pin protects the repaired fracture against bending forces while the plate resists axial collapse, rotation, shear and bending.
+Without the pin, the bone plate would be subjected to high bending forces because the bone is not sharing any load.

 The dimensions of the pin should be 35-40% of the isthmus of the medullary canal.
-This provides sufficient protection against bending forces and allows placement of cortical screws.
-Bicortical screws are preferred and usually possible with this pin size.
-If a bicortical screw cannot be placed, monocortical screws are acceptable in a plate-rod construct as long as a sufficient number of cortices are engaged.
+This provides sufficient protection against bending forces while allowing placement of cortical screws.
+Bicortical screws are preferred and usually possible with this size pin.
+If a bicortical screw cannot be placed, monocortical screws are acceptable in a plate-rod construct as long as overall, sufficient number of cortices are engaged.

-The pin is started at a 20 degree angle relative to the axis of the bone to minimize slippage into the trochanteric fossa.
+The pin is started at a 20 degree angle relative to the axis of the bone to minimize slippage in the trochanteric fossa.

-The pin is passed through the fragmented section and driven into the distal fragment with a power or hand chuck until the tip of the pin reaches the bone of the distal metaphysis.
+The pin is driven into the distal fragment with a power or hand chuck until the tip of the pin reaches the bone of the distal metaphysis.
 The femur is distracted to its full length by pushing the pin against the distal femoral cortex.
 Alternatively, gentle tapping with a mallet and an intramedullary pin setter until the length of the bone is restored can be used.

 Validation of alignment and rotation